winitzki/scall/tutorial/programming_dhall.md

 A least-fixpoint type constructor is defined via a pattern functor that must be a type constructor with _two_ type parameters.
 The first type parameter remains free in the resulting recursive type constructor, while the second type parameter is used for recursion.
-(See the section "Recursive type constructors" in the chapter "Church encoding for recursive.)
+(See the section "Recursive type constructors" in the chapter "Church encodings of more complicated types".)

 Suppose `F` is a given pattern functor with two type parameters.
 Then we can define the recursive type constructor `C` as the least fixpoint of the recursive type equation `C a = F a (C a)`,